BIR-Adapter: A parameter-efficient diffusion adapter for blind image restoration: Results discussion

-We present on \cref{tab:div2k} the performance of the baseline methods compared with our approach under synthetic degradations.
-When reference-free metrics are considered, our approach performs very close to the state-of-the-art results in all scenarios both with and without guidance.
-Notably, in the case of $\downarrow_4 + \sigma_n$, our method achieves state-of-the-art performance.
-When reference-based metrics are considered, our method remains highly competitive.
-This trend also holds for the case of real-world degradations, as shown in \cref{tab:realsr}.
-In that setting, our method with guidance performs on par with baselines in terms of CLIP-IQA and ManIQA, and surpasses them in MUSIQ.
+\cref{tab:div2k} presents the performance of the baselines and our approach under synthetic degradations.
+For reference-free metrics, our approach is comparable to the state of the art across all scenarios, both with and without guidance.
+Notably, in the challenging case of $\downarrow_4 + \sigma_n$, our method achieves state-of-the-art performance.
+For reference-based metrics, our method remains competitive.
+This trend also holds for real-world degradations, as shown in \cref{tab:realsr} and \cref{tab:real60}.

-Notice, however, the sudden drop in reference-based metrics without guidance.
-This is due to the introduced hallucinations.
-Perceptually, they look better, as hinted by reference-free metrics, but they result in discrepancies.
-Conversely, better reference-based performance with worse reference-free performance would not imply better restoration, as confirmed by the subpar visual results generated by Real-ESRGAN, StableSR, and DiT-SR, which have better reference-based performance.
-Qualitative results in \Cref{fig:qual} further illustrate how our method produces restorations with finer details.
-For the perceptual results without guidance, please refer to the supplementary material.

-We show in \Cref{tab:pasd_bir} the performance of PASD extended with our approach on the RealSR dataset.
-Our extension achieves improved image quality according to reference-free metrics and produces sharper restorations, as illustrated by the example output in \Cref{fig:qual}.
-For results on the DIV2K dataset as well as more visual examples, refer to the supplementary material.
+A notable observation is the sudden drop in reference-based metrics when guidance is disabled.
+Although the perceptual quality is higher, as indicated by reference-free metrics, inconsistencies remain. \Cref{fig:w_wo_guidance} displays this for an example image.
+Conversely, better reference-based performance with worse reference-free performance would not imply better restoration, as confirmed by SwinIR's overly smooth or artifact-prone results.
+Qualitative results in \Cref{fig:qual} further illustrate how our method produces finer details.
+Furthermore, we show in \Cref{tab:pasd_bir} the performance of PASD with our approach on the RealSR dataset.
+The plug-and-play achieves improved image quality and produces sharper restorations, as illustrated by the example output in \Cref{fig:qual}.
+For more visual results, please refer to the appendix.
+Some baseline results differ from those originally reported; we provide references to the codebase and evaluation details in the appendix.
+To compare with the closed-source DR-Adapter~\cite{liang2025diffusion}, we evaluate our model on a real-world dataset and report the results in \cref{tab:real60}.

-Importantly, as shown in \Cref{tab:parameters}, our method achieves this performance with significantly lower complexity, requiring 10× fewer additional trained parameters compared to the best-performing method, DiffBIR.
-We note that the performance we obtained for some baseline methods differs from the reported results.
-We include references to the codebases we used for the baselines and details about the evaluation in the supplementary material.